Vol. I · An inquiry into artificial intelligence

 02 — Our Work

-Three pillars, one shared inquiry.
+Three Pillars, one shared inquiry.

 Rigorous, accessible, and rooted in conversation across faith, the academy, and the public square.